Paul Goldschmidt Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

+- The Angels pitching staff ranks 11th in the league with a collective 9.1 strikeouts per nine innings.

-- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.82).
+- The Angels have the 11th-ranked team ERA among all MLB pitching staffs (3.82).

-- The Angels give up the seventh-fewest home runs in baseball (28 total, 0.9 per game).
+- Angels pitchers combine to allow 30 home runs (one per game), the eighth-fewest in baseball.

-- Ohtani makes the start for the Angels, his fifth of the season.
-He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.
+- The Angels are sending Canning (1-0) to make his fourth start of the season.
+He is 1-0 with a 4.11 ERA and 15 strikeouts through 15 1/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed six innings against the Oakland Athletics, allowing five earned runs while giving up three hits.
+- In his last time out on Wednesday, April 26, the righty went five innings against the Oakland Athletics, allowing three earned runs while surrendering four hits.

+- In three games this season, the 26-year-old has amassed an ERA of 4.11, with 8.8 strikeouts per nine innings.
+Opponents are batting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.